 What You Might Test

-• Suggested donation amounts on giving pages
+Suggested donation amounts on giving pages

-• Recurring gift prompts at different points in the donor journey
+Recurring gift prompts at different points in the donor journey

-• Email subject lines for appeal campaigns
+Email subject lines for appeal campaigns

-• Storytelling formats in communications
+Storytelling formats in communications

 The goal isn’t endless experimentation.
-It’s creating simple learning cycles—monthly or quarterly reviews where development and communications teams examine results and refine tactics.
+It’s creating simple learning cycles, monthly or quarterly reviews where development and communications teams examine results and refine tactics.

 When testing becomes habit, you stop guessing about donor trends and start knowing.

-Change Management & Staff Training for Nonprofits
+Why Do Change Management and Staff Training Matter for Nonprofits?

 Here’s an uncomfortable truth: technology project failures usually aren’t about the software.
 They’re about people.